I agree with jiebao. Talk to a doctor.

 It depends on the individual and what exactly you want and age.

-(doctor, nutritionist, personal trainer)posted over 3 years ago
+(doctor, nutritionist, personal trainer)posted almost 4 years ago

 Definitely don’t load up on junk food or fast food to gain weight.